gugeldot/image-to-pdf/README.md

 In the same direcotry the executable is, there must be a folder called Pdf_Drawer (already provided) where files must be placed.

 After executing the program the output.pdf will appear in the same place as the exe.

+Some AI images are provided as an example in the folder, including also the pdf.
 ### Python
 Dependencies:
 ```shell